hughhyndman/kdbspark/README.md

 TBD

-Show ETL to and from kdb+, BigQuery, Postgres, and a Spark streaming example
+Show ETL to and from kdb+, Parquet, BigQuery, Postgres, and a Spark streaming example